seanjeong3/iot-platform-civil/README.md

 # Use
 ## REST API
 The platform provides REST APIs for supporting storing & retrieval of sensor data, sensor information and other relevant domain information.
+(Example will be added.)

 ## Python API
 A python API is developed to make the use of platform easier.
 The API abstracts REST APIs so that users can store and retrieve data using Python script.
+(Example will be added.)